sparkfun/32U4_Breakout_Board/LUFA/readme.txt

 In order to compile the modified LUFA bootloader, or the Virtual Serial example for your Sparkfun 32u4 Breakout Board, follow these instructions:

-1. Download the LUFA Project, version 130303
+1. Download the LUFA Project, version 130303,  version 120219 for VirtualSerial

 Visit http://www.lufa-lib.org, then download LUFA-130303.zip